 Every single time I wear this jumpsuit, my friends compliment me on how great I’ve been looking lately.
 We’re talking re-tro-active compliments.
 This is actual witchcraft.

 Needless to say, I’ve been keeping this piece in heavy rotation, styling it varying jackets and layers to ward off the San Francisco chill.
 I love that I feel like I am in public in my pajamas, look chic as hell, and all it takes is throwing on one piece of beautiful, buttery fabric.
 I can slip on wedges for wine tasting or grab heels for a night out.
-Sandals have been an easy go to all summer, and boots or sneakers are looking just as good as we reluctantly shift from summer into fall.
+Sandals were an easy go to all summer, and boots or sneakers are looking just as good as we’ve shifted into the cooler months.

 Do yourself a favor and try one of these one-and-done styles.
 The only challenge is finding a reason to take it off.